BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Returns **

-A bidimensional array.
+A two-dimensional array.
 It is an array which has array in there.
-The bidimensional array is the entire table.
-Each element (array) of the bidimensional array is a row of the table.
-And each element of each unidimensional array is a cell of the table.
+The two-dimensional array is the entire table.
+Each element (array) of the two-dimensional array is a row of the table.
+And each element of each one-dimensional array is a cell of the table.

 ### [progressBar](#progressBar)